-Braised cabbage, a common side dish in Germany, classically has both sweet and sour flavors.
-In chef Thomas Ferlesch’s version from Werkstatt restaurant in Brooklyn, a generous amount of fat—he prefers to use lard or duck fat for their rich texture—and juicy red wine round out the tart flavors of cranberry, vinegar, and apple cider.
+Cider-braised cabbage, a common side dish in Germany, is both sweet and sour.
+It’s great paired with sauerbraten and pretzel dumplings.
+Browning the cabbage in batches adds more time to preparation but results in deeper flavors.
+Austrian chef Thomas Ferlesch of Werkstatt restaurant in Brooklyn uses a generous amount of fat—he prefers lard or duck fat for their richness—and dry red wine to round out the tart flavors of cranberry, vinegar, and apple cider.

 - 1⁄2 cup plus 2 Tbsp. lard, duck fat, or olive oil, or more as needed

 - 1 yellow onion, coarsely chopped (1 cup)

 - 1 head red cabbage, cored and thinly sliced